iitkliv/dlvc2017ws/README.md

 # Deep Learning for Visual Computing Winter School 2017 (DLVCWS 2017)

-This repository contains the tutorials for the lab sessions
+This repository contains the tutorials for the lab sessions.